 The Town of Lawrence is pleased to present to you this year's Annual Water Quality Report.
-The report is designed to inform you about the quality water and services we deliver to you every day.
+The report is designed to inform you about the water quality and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-In August 2007, the Town began receiving Lake Michigan water from Manitowoc via the Central Brown County Water Authority pipe line to our meter station.
+In August 2007, the Town began receiveing Lake Michigan water from Manitowoc via the Central Brown County Water Authority pipeline to our meter station.
 We are still required to monitor the water quality of our well under an agreement with the DNR, even though it will be only used for emergency purposes.

 This report shows our water quality and what it means.
 We want our valued customers to be informed about their water utility.
-If you have any questions about this report, the water utility, or wish to obtain a copy of the source water assessment, please contact our office at the Lawrence Town Hall, 2400 Shady Court or call 920-336-9131.
-If you want to learn more, or if you have questions, the Town of Lawrence Town Board meets on the second and fourth Monday at 6:30 PM at the Town Hall located at 2400 Shady Court, De Pere, WI.
+If you have any questions about this report, the water utility, or wish to obtain a copy of the source water assessment, please contact our office at Lawrence Town Hall, 2400 Shady Court or call (920) 336-9131.
+If you want to learn more, or if you have questions, the Town of Lawrence Town Board meets on the second and fourth Mondays each month at 6:30pm at the Town Hall located at 2400 Shady Court, De Pere, WI.
 At the meeting, there is an agenda item where the general public can ask questions or speak on any subject matter.
-You may also log onto the Town of Lawrence website at www.townoflawrence.org.
+You may also visit the Town of Lawrence website at www.lawrencewi.gov

-The Lawrence Water Utility routinely monitors for potential contaminants in your drinking water according to Federal and State laws.
-This report shows the results of our monitoring for the period of January 1 to December 31, 2015.
-It is our ultimate goal and objective to provide to our residents the safest high quality water possible.
+The Lawrence Water Utility routinely monitors for potential contaminants in your drinking water according to State and Federal laws.
+This report shows the results of our monitoring for the period of January 1 to December 30, 2022.
+This is our ultimate goal and objective is to provide our residents the safest high-quality water possible.